NeuroJSON/bjdata/Binary_JData_Specification.md

-All multi-byte numeric values in extension payloads are stored in **Little-Endian** order, consistent with the rest of the BJData specification, with the exception of UUID which follows RFC 4122 (network byte order / big-endian).
+All multi-byte numeric values in extension payloads are stored in **Little-Endian** order, consistent with the rest of the BJData specification, with the exception of UUID which follows RFC 4122 (network byte order / Big-Endian).

 Recommended File Specifiers